jimmyhchan/qmk_firmware/keyboards/lets_split/readme.md

 Apart from diodes and key switches for the keyboard matrix in each half, you will need:

-* 2 Arduino Pro Micro's.
+* 3 Arduino Pro Micro's.
 You can find theses on aliexpress for ≈3.50USD each.
+* 4 TRRS sockets
-* 2 TRS sockets
+* 2 TRRS cable
-* 1 TRS cable.
+(or 3 TRRS sockets, 2 cables and TRRS to dual TRRS splitter

-Alternatively, you can use any sort of cable and socket that has at least 3 wires.
+Alternatively, you can use any sort of cable and socket that has at least 4 wires.
 If you want to use I2C to communicate between halves, you will need a cable with at least 4 wires and 2x 4.7kΩ pull-up resistors